FortiGeek/fortigeek.github.io/README.md

 ___
 ### Source NAT with VIPs
 create inbound policy from external (this can be a DENY if it's not needed)<br>
-create outbound policy to external with NAT using outgoing interface create VIP with ```set nat-source-vip enable```
+create outbound policy to external with NAT using outgoing interface<br>
+create VIP with ```set nat-source-vip enable```
 ___
 ### match-vip enable